Sitting on the floor of my apartment, looking at nothing but empty walls.

 Over the years, we all collect so. much. stuff.
 It’s human nature to hold onto things that make us happy, that bring forth good memories.
 Because that is what they are—they’re portals to the past, our best memories and special moments in life.

 But do I really need the hat to remember walking through airports and train stations with my backpack and conical hat on top of my head?
 Or the sand to remember the 6-hour bus ride across the island just to sit on a windy beach under a sky heavy with rain clouds?

-I do not.
-I don’t need to sift through drawers and boxes to remember those moments.
+No. I don’t need to sift through drawers and boxes to remember those moments.

-So off they go—to friends, onto ebay, into trash bags.
+So off they go—to friends, onto Ebay, into trash bags.

 And I keep sitting in my empty apartment, surrounded by memories of the past.

 PS: I’m keeping the hat.
 And the scarf.
 But the chair and sand had to go.